 To determine a prospective subgrantees' financial capability, the BDO will require each eligible applicant to submit prior fiscal year financial statements audited by an independent certified public accountant.
 There is an expectation that some applicants may not have audited financial records that meet the grant criteria.
-In such cases, the applicant must submit unaudited financial statements from the prior fiscal year and certify it will provide financial statements from the prior fiscal year and certify it will provide financial statements by a deadline to be specified in the coming months.
+In such cases, the applicant must submit unaudited financial statements from the prior fiscal year and certify it will provide financial statements from the prior fiscal year that are audited by an independent certified public accountant by a deadline to be specified in the coming months.

-The BDO will work with the Texas Comptroller's office to train reviewers on pertinent financial data to score applicant financial statements in terms of the risk of nonperformance of BEAD Program obligations due to insufficiency of working capital.
+The BDO will work with the Texas comptroller's office to train reviewers on pertinent financial data to score applicant financial statements in terms of the risk of nonperformance of BEAD Program obligations due to insufficiency of working capital.